RakhithJK/dbeaver-dbeaver-wiki/AI-Smart-Assistance.md

 ## Configure

-You don't need to configure GPT-3 Smart Completion to use it.
+You don't need to configure ChatGPT smart completion to use it.
 It's enough to [specify the API key](#get-started), and everything will work.
 However, if you have problems generating SQL queries or want to experiment, you can try changing some settings.

-To configure this feature, open **GPT-3 Smart Completion** window and click on a **Gear button**.
+To configure this feature, open **ChatGPT smart completion** window and click on a **Gear button** or navigate to **Preferences —> Editors —> AI (GPT Chat)**.

 ![](images/ai/ai_smart_assistance_5.png)